Associate Professor of Marketing

 Concordia University, John Molson School of Business

-Roux, Caroline, Christopher Cannon, and Kelly Goldsmith (in press).
+Roux, Caroline, Christopher Cannon, and Kelly Goldsmith (2024).
 “How Resource Scarcity Shapes Consumer Behavior: Implications from the COVID-19 Pandemic,” in Dubé, Laurette, Maxime Cohen, Nathan Yang, and Bassem Monla (Eds.), Precision Retailing, University of Toronto Press.

 Goldsmith, Kelly, Caroline Roux, and Christopher Cannon (2021).
 “Understanding the Relationship Between Resource Scarcity and Object Attachment,” Current Opinion in Psychology, 39, 26-30.